dojo/docs/dojox/form/FileUploader.rst

 *var f = new dojox.form.FileUploader(props).placeAt(anything);*

 ...will not work.
 There may also be problems with placing it in other widgets unless it displays right away, although as of 1.5 these problems have mostly been worked out.

+Another limitation with using Flash is passing data back and forth.
+There is a problem with passing variable names with illegal characters, like:

+*{form["my-var"]: "foo")*

+Currently the only workaround is to *don't do that*.

 Updating Your Release
 ---------------------